ms-iot/iot-walkthrough/ImageCreation/README.md

 )
 ```

-Build the image with `buildimage Showcase Test` and your app should show up after boot!
+Build the image with `buildimage Showcase Test` and your app will show up after boot!